Dowell-Lab/DAStk/README.md

 # DAStk

-The Differential [ATAC-seq](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4374986/) Toolkit (DAStk) is a set of scripts to aid analyzing differential ATAC-Seq data.
+The Differential [ATAC-seq](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4374986/) Toolkit (DAStk) is a set of scripts to aid analyzing differential ATAC-seq data.
 By leveraging changes in accessible chromatin, we can detect significant changes in transcription factor (TF) activity.
 This is a simple but powerful tool for cellular perturbation analysis.

 You will need the following inputs: